thk123/se4be-website/index.md

 layout: default
 title: Software Engineering for Busy Experts
 ---
-Up-skill your scientists, engineers and other domain experts with proven practices from the software industry.
-Your colleagues may know how to write code, but are they doing it in the most effective way?
-This course teaches busy experts the most important software engineering best practices to help them write correct code more efficiently.

-**[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use software industry best practices to make optimal use of your expertise.**

 Writing code is now an _essential part of all science and technology_ research and development<sup>[1](#cite-1)</sup>.
 Yet many of the scientists and domain experts have _never received training on software engineering_ best practices, and are instead expected to figure it out.
 This results in slow and unreliable software development<sup>[2](#cite-2)</sup>.

+**[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to use software industry best practices to make optimal use of your expertise.**

-This course will teach your developers the _industry standard techniques_ to write more reliable code faster.
+This course will teach your busy experts the _industry standard techniques_ to write more reliable code faster.
 These techniques are recommended for all scientific software developers<sup>[3](#cite-3)</sup> and support modern scientific best practices (such as the FAIR principles)<sup>[4](#cite-4)</sup>.
 I also provide on-going support to ensure the course provides the maximum benefit.

 Email me at [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) to discuss how this course can help your company or research team develop software effectively.